RISCeirb/Risc-v-processor/readme.md

 ## Introduction

 This project explores the RISC-V instruction set, an open-source architecture designed to be simple, extensible, and modular.
-The processeur implemented is an adapted implementation of the parterson processeur for risc v.
+The processeur implemented is an adapted implementation of the paterson processeur for risc v in VHDL.

 ## Overview of Different Processors with the RV32I Base Instruction Set, version 2.2